 As for Sampa, I agree skip it.
 There is nothing there to see or experience for a tourist.

 If you have time in Rio, go to Ilha Grande for a couple of nights.
 It's a lovely island off Rio (about 2 hrs drive out to the port + another 45 mins boat transfer).
 It's home to Lopes Mendes - one of the most beautiful beaches in the world.
-There's also a blue lagoon, green lake, stuff to do like snorkelling, kayaking, hiking etc. Aqua Rio is the backpacker hostel in Ilha Grande & it has the best location on the beach. about 5 years ago
+There's also a blue lagoon, green lake, stuff to do like snorkelling, kayaking, hiking etc. Aqua Rio is the backpacker hostel in Ilha Grande & it has the best location on the beach. over 5 years ago

 You should def check out Pantanal!
 One of the cities that will host the World Cup - cuiaba is very close to pantanal!
 Some hotels http://www.pousadapiuval.com.br o hotel pantanal mato grosso are very good!
 I'm from cuiaba so if you need Help planning Ill be happy to Help!
-My email firstname.lastname@example.org almost 5 years agoAnswered by Letty via WorldNomads.com
+My email firstname.lastname@example.org over 5 years agoAnswered by Letty via WorldNomads.com